tsaad-dev/drafts/resmgr/draft-bestbar-teas-resmgr-yang.md

 proper protection can have a negative effect on network operations.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

+"/resmgr/topology-filters": This container and any of its encompassing data nodes defines the filter for the network resources managed by this RRM.
+Unauthorized access to this list could cause the RRM to ignore some network resources and could cause preemptions and disruptions in the network.

-"/domains":  This container and any of its encompassing data nodes represent the set of network resources managed by this RRM.
-Unauthorized access to this list could cause the device to ignore packets it should receive and process.
+"/resmgr/domains":  This container and any of its encompassing data nodes represent the set of network resources managed by this RRM.
+Unauthorized access to this list could cause the RRM to preempt existing path and causing disruptions to existing services in the network.

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-These are the subtrees and data nodes and their sensitivity/vulnerability:
+These are the subtrees and data nodes and their sensitivity/vulnerability.

 Some of the RPC operations in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control access